samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `appId` (*Type inferred from the provided value*): App ID from your HUMAN Tenant.
+* `appId` (string; *Type inferred from the provided string value*): App ID from your HUMAN Tenant.
 Console display name: "HUMAN App ID".
-* `authToken` (*Type inferred from the provided value*): Auth Token from your HUMAN Tenant.
+* `authToken` (string; *Type inferred from the provided string value*): Auth Token from your HUMAN Tenant.
 Console display name: "HUMAN Auth Token".

 Example: